KatarinaNeskovic/restaurants-overview/README.md

 # Restaurants Overview

-This project was created with React + Vite + TypeScript
+This project was created with React + Vite + TypeScript.

+The task: Using the API provided send a postcode to return a set of data.
+Filter returned data to get only the first 10 restaurants and for each restaurant display name, cuisines, rating as a number and address.

 ## Prerequisites: